chutney-testing/chutney-testing.github.io-legacy/docs/documentation/actions/amqp.md

 ### Teardown

-Some tasks might have a teardown just like this one.
+Some Actions might have a teardown just like this one.
 If it is the case, the queue will be unbind and then deleted.

 |                 Name | Arguments                                   |
 |---------------------:|:--------------------------------------------|